-Political Correspondent with the Irish Examiner, Aoife Grace Moore began her journey into the world of journalism simply by existing in a place where civil unrest was a part of everyday life.
+Political Correspondent with the Irish Examiner, Aoife Grace Moore began her journey into the world of journalism through merely existing in a place where civil unrest was a part of everyday life.

-Aoife went on to study multimedia journalism for four years in Caledonian University, Glasgow.
+Aoife studied multimedia journalism for four years in Caledonian University, Glasgow.
 It was there where she wrote for the college newspapers and embraced all aspects of life as a young journalist – working hard and for free.
 “You do all the free work that you shouldn’t be doing.
 I really don’t believe in it now, but when you’re that age you just do anything,” she said.

 From there, Aoife went on to work in a regional newspaper in Scotland covering courts which she loved.
 “It was quite a poor area on the west coast.
 It had quite a bad heroin problem and a lot of social deprivation.
 That really gave me my grounding in journalism.
 And it just went from there.”

-Now Aoife not only reports to the Irish Examiner as their political correspondent, she’s also opened up her world of politics to all her followers on Instagram, sharing photos and videos of her different adventures everyday making politics accessible to everyone, and according to Aoife that’s the way it should be.
+Now Aoife not only reports to the Irish Examiner as their political correspondent, but she’s also opened up her world of politics to all her followers on Instagram, sharing photos and videos of her different adventures every day making politics accessible to everyone, and according to Aoife that’s the way it should be.